Home Safety Assessments

 What to Expect

-We discuss your goals, review concerns, and confirm consent.
+Initial Phone Call — We discuss your goals and confirm consent.

-An occupational therapist observes your routines and identifies safety or accessibility concerns.
+In-Home Assessment — An occupational therapist observes routines and identifies safety concerns.

-A tailored summary is provided with practical recommendations and clear next steps.
+Written Report — A tailored summary with practical recommendations and clear next steps.

-We check in to ensure recommendations are well understood and continue to meet your needs.
+Follow-Up — We check in to ensure changes are effective and sustainable.

 Common Questions